-Enchilada recipes are a dish I believe we can all relate to one way or another.
-Whether you use ground beef, shredded beef, chicken or shrimps they are all amazing when wrapped within a warm tortilla, then topped with gooey melted cheese and a delicious savory sauce.
+Whether you use ground beef, shredded beef, chicken or shrimps, all enchilada recipes are delicious!
+Especially amazing when wrapped within a warm tortilla, then topped with gooey melted cheese and a delicious savory sauce.

 The same way there are a variety of enchiladas, there are also a variety of enchilada sauces.